Cebu Bus Rapid Transit System: History and development

 The Cebu BRT was formally approved by the Philippine National Economic and Development Authority (NEDA) on May 29, 2014.
-The project was supposed to be funded by a ₱10.6 billion ($228.5-million) funding package, consisting of a World Bank loan of $116 million (₱6.4 billion), $25 million from the World Bank Clean Technology Fund, and €50.89 million from the French Development Agency, with the balance to be provided by the Philippine government.
+The project was supposed to be funded by a ₱10.6 billion ($228.5-million) funding package, consisting of a World Bank loan of $116 million (₱6.4 billion), $25 million from the World Bank Clean Technology Fund, and €50.89 million from the French Development Agency (AFD), with the balance to be provided by the Philippine government.
 In 2017, the budget for the project was revised to ₱16.3 billion, in accordance to Republic Act 10752, also known as "The Right-of-Way Act", meant to give just compensation to lot owners affected by the project.

-The Cebu Interim Bus Service (CIBUS) was launched in 2020 to provide a modern bus transport service to Cebu City, and was also aimed to mimic the Cebu BRT while it was still being formally planned and worked on.
+The Cebu Interim Bus Service (CIBUS) (operated by Vallacar Transit) was launched in 2020 to provide a modern bus transport service to Cebu City, and was also aimed to mimic the Cebu BRT while it was still being formally planned and worked on.
 CIBUS runs largely the same route as the Cebu BRT, from South Road Properties to Cebu IT Park.

-Following numerous delays since its supposed implementation in 2016, the Cebu BRT finally broke ground on February 27, 2023 in a ceremony attended by Philippine president Bongbong Marcos, Cebu City mayor Michael Rama, and Cebu governor Gwendolyn Garcia.
+Following numerous delays since its supposed implementation in 2016, the Cebu BRT finally broke ground on February 27, 2023 in a ceremony attended by President Bongbong Marcos, Cebu City mayor Michael Rama, and Cebu governor Gwendolyn Garcia.